watarukumagai-git/opt/peer_review/no2/review_comment.md

 - [32]: "TCN Short-Term Water Level Prediction Based on CEEMDAN-VMD Time-Frequency Double Layer Feature Extraction",
 - [33]: "Precipitation prediction based on CEEMDAN–VMD–BILSTM combined quadratic decomposition model",
 - [34]: "Ultra-Short-Term Power Prediction of a Photovoltaic Power Station Based on the VMD-CEEMDAN-LSTM Model",
-- [35]: : "Dung beetle optimizer: a new meta-heuristic algorithm for global optimization", (2023).
+- [35]: J. Xue and B. Shen: "Dung beetle optimizer: a new meta-heuristic algorithm for global optimization", the journal of Supercomputing, Vol.79, pp.7305–7336, (2023)
 - [36]: N. Hansen et. al: "Impacts of Invariance in Search: When CMA-ES and PSO Face Ill-Conditioned and Non-Separable Problems", Journal of Applied Soft Computing, pp. 5755-5769 (2011)
 - [37]: N. Hansen: "Benchmarking a BI-population CMA-ES on the BBOB-2009 function testbed", Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference, pp. 2389–2396 (2009)
 - [38]: R. Tanabe and A. Fukunaga: "Success-History Based Parameter Adaptation for Differential Evolution," Proceedings of the 2013 IEEE Congress on Evolutionary Computation, pp. 71-78 (2013)